 What is a Wrong-Way Driving Accident?

 A wrong-way driving accident is defined as a collision between two vehicles in which one of the two vehicles is traveling against the legal flow of traffic.
-Typically, these types of accidents occur along one-way roads, like a tollway, highway or freeway on-ramp, resulting in a head-on collision.
+Typically, these wrong-way accidents in Las Vegas occur along one-way roads, like a tollway, highway or freeway on-ramp, resulting in a head-on collision.
 These can often result in serious injury for all parties involved and are the deadliest kind of auto collision since the accidents usually occur at high speeds, with little warning for the victims.

-Have you or a loved one been seriously injured in a car crash?
+Have you or a loved one been seriously injured in a wrong-way driver crash?

 As a survivor of a wrong-way driving accident or loved one of a deceased victim, you can hold the dangerous driver accountable.
-Edward M. Bernstein & Associates have dedicated personal injury lawyers committed to representing you in your wrong-way driving accident lawsuit.
+Edward M. Bernstein & Associates have experienced personal injury lawyers committed to representing you in your wrong-way driving accident lawsuit in Las Vegas.

 According to the United States Department of Transportation’s National Highway Traffic Safety Administration (NHTSA), vehicular accident deaths have decreased by 25% owing to the introduction of seat belt laws and nationwide crackdowns on driving under the influence of drink or drugs.
 However, there has been no change in the number of deaths―approximately 360―that have been caused by wrong-way driving accidents.
 In December 2012, the National Transportation Safety Board (NTSB) conducted a Highway Special Investigation Report to determine what changes needed to be implemented in order to prevent wrong-way driving crashes.

-The NTSB found that poor signage and confusing roadways were a common factor in these accidents and that the driver was, unsurprisingly, most often at fault.
+The NTSB found that poor signage and confusing roadways were a common factor in these wrong-way accidents and that the driver traveling in the wrong direction was, unsurprisingly, most often at fault.

 - Driving under the influence of alcohol or drugs